+Revenue growth will help Fiellinien fund requisition by NPRA in the coming years.
+We expect healthy revenue generation in the coming years as revenue stabilizes above NOK5 billion annually.
+This will lead to Fjellinjen holding free cash flow of about NOK4.5 billion annually to distribute to NPRA.
 We assess Fiellinjen's financial performance as vulnerable.
-Since the company transfers all its surplus revenue to the NPRA, the DSCR assessment for financial performance tends to be slightly below 1x, which is a comparably weak ratio.
-This is because this ratio is exposed to bullet loan maturities, which generates some degree of refinancing risk in case cash flow does not fully cover the annual gross debt repayment and transfers to the NPRA.
+Since the company transfers all its surplus revenue to the NPRA, the DSCR assessment for financial performance tends to be slightly below 1x, which is a weak ratio compared with that of peers.
+This ratio is exposed to bullet loan maturities, which generates some degree of refinancing risk in case cash flow does not fully cover the annual gross debt repayment and transfers to the NPRA.